 December 31,

-2013 2012
+2014 2013

 (In tho usands)

 Asset retirement obligations:

-Beginning asset retirement obligations \$27,484 \$20,670
+Beginning asset retirement obligations \$39,596 \$27,484

-Liabilities incurred during period 8,558 1,775
+Liabilities incurred during period 8,558

-Revisions in estimated retirement obligations 2,345
+Revisions in estimated retirement obligations

-Accretion expense 3,554 2,694
+Accretion expense 4,427 3,554

-Ending asset retirement obligations \$39,596 \$27,484
+Ending asset retirement obligations \$44,023 \$39,596

 The Ghanaian legal and regulatory regime regarding oil field abandonment and other environmental matters is evolving.
-Currently, no Ghanaian environmental regulations expressly require that companies abandon or remove offshore assets although under international industry standards we would do so.
-The Petroleum Law provides for restoration that includes removal of property and abandonment of wells, but further states the manner of such removal and abandonment will be as provided in the Regulations; however, such Regulations have not been promulgated.
+Currently, no Ghanaian environmental regulations expressly require that companies abandon or remove offshore assets.
 Under the Environmental Permit for the Jubilee Field, a decommissioning plan will be prepared and submitted to the Ghana Environmental Protection Agency.
 ASC 410-Asset Retirement and Environmental Obligations requires the Company to recognize this liability in the period in which the liability was incurred.
 We have recorded an asset retirement obligation for fields that have commenced production.
 Additional asset retirement obligations will be recorded in the period in which wells within such producing fields are commissioned.